Hydroxyprogesterone (By injection)

 - You will continue to receive this medicine once a week until week 37 of your pregnancy or until you give birth.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose:This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine:

-- This medicine may cause blood clots.
+- This medicine may cause blood clots and high blood pressure.